openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/building-AAPS.md

 ![AS_close_gradle_popup](../images/Building-the-App/20_close_popup.png)

- If any errors occur, do not continue with the following steps, consult the [troubleshooting section](../Installing-AndroidAPS/troubleshooting_androidstudio) for known problems.

-Now close Android Studio (select _File_-_Exit_).
+For Windows users only:

-If you have not restarted your computer since installing or updating Git, restart your computer now, and then re-open Android Studio.
+If you have not restarted your computer since installing or updating Git, close Android Studio now.
+Then restart your computer, and re-open Android Studio.

 (Building-APK-set-git-path-in-preferences)=
 ### Set git path in Android Studio preferences

 Now we will tell Android studio where to find Git, which you installed [earlier](Install-Git).
-* Make sure you have restarted your computer after [installing Git](Install-Git).
+* Windows users only: Make sure you have restarted your computer after [installing Git](Install-Git).
 * Open **Android Studio** (you can find it by searching in the Start menu).
 * In the top left corner of **Android Studio**, navigate to _File-Settings_ (Windows) or _Android Studio > Preferences_ (Mac).
 This opens the following window, click to expand the dropdown called "version control" (1):